-Allopurinol is used in the treatment of gout; hyperuricemia secondary to chemotherapy; heart failure; urinary tract stones; calcium oxalate calculi with hyperuricosuria (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
+Allopurinol is used in the treatment of gout; mania; heart failure; urinary tract stones; calcium oxalate calculi with hyperuricosuria (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
 Risk cannot be ruled out during pregnancy.
-Allopurinol 300 mg is not subject to the Controlled Substances Act.
+Allopurinol 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 300 mg

 - 11.00 mm

 - Prescription only